Skip to Content

 Understanding the Rules and Laws: Homeschooling in California

-The CA State Department of Education has the definitive information on the rules and regulations for Homeschooling.
-We’ve found it’s a very nuanced and complicated system, and luckily there are Homeschool groups and expert websites that can offer some practical information on the reality of life as a Homeschooler.
+The CA State Department of Education has definitive information on the rules and regulations for homeschooling.
+We’ve found it’s a very nuanced and complicated system, and luckily there are homeschool groups and expert websites that can offer some practical information on the reality of life as a homeschooler.

 How to Homeschool in California